martinpercu/an-angular-store/README.md

 from the Parent (app.component) we send data to Child (img.component).

 The img.component will show a default image when no data receive.<br />
-The img.component will show a default image when eeror data receive.
+The img.component will show a default image when error data receive.